forem/forem/README.md

 ## Contributing

-We encourage you to contribute to dev.to!
-Please check out the [Contributing to dev.to guide](CONTRIBUTING.md) for guidelines about how to proceed.
+We encourage you to contribute to Forem!
+Please check out the [Contributing to Forem guide](CONTRIBUTING.md) for guidelines about how to proceed.

 ## Getting Started